-Microbiological Contaminants in the Distribution System - For systems that collect less than 40 samples per month ner obiological contaminants in the Distribution System acion by secin Tot systems that confect tess than To samples per month Contaminant (units) MCL Violation Y/N Your Water MCLG MCL Likely Source of Contamination Total Coliform Bacteria (presence or absence) N ND 0 1 positive sample / month Note: If either an original routine sample and/or its repeat Naturally present in the environment Fecal Coliform or E. coli (presence or absence) N ND 0 samples(s) are fecal coliform or E. coli positive, a Tier 1 violation exists.
-Human and animal fecal waste i di bidity Contaminant (units) Treatment Technique (TT) Violation Y/N Your Water MCLG Treatment Technique (TT) Violation if: Likely Source of Contamination Turbidity (NTU) - Highest single turbidity measurement N .09 NTU N/A Turbidity > 1 NTU Turbidity (NTU) - Lowest monthly percentage (%) of samples meeting turbidity limits TU) - Lowest entage (%) of N 100% N/A Less than 95% of monthly turbidity measurements are ≤ 0.3 NTU Soil runoff
+Microbiological Contaminants in the Distribution System - For systems that collect less than 40 samples per month rer owner of the continuents in the 2 istribution system 1 of Systems that Comete tess than 10 samples per month Contaminant (units) MCL Violation Y/N Your Water MCLG MCL Likely Source of Contamination Total Coliform Bacteria (presence or absence) N ND 0 1 positive sample / month Note: If either an original routine sample and/or its repeat Naturally present in the environment Fecal Coliform or E. coli (presence or absence) N ND 0 samples(s) are fecal coliform or E. coli positive, a Tier 1 violation exists.
+Human and animal fecal waste